MoonPoet/xaprb-src/content/blog/eagles-dont-fly-with-turkeys.md

 - They hope things will get better magically.

 As a result of keeping bad performers, they lose good ones, because eagles don't fly with turkeys.
-When a high performing team member sees the situation not being addressed, almost nothing is more demoralizing.
+Few things demoralize high performing team members more than seeing their managers avoid dealing with low performers.

 Worse: low-performers sometimes get put into positions where they can hire.
 And another law I've never seen violated is this: A-players hire A-players because they want to surround themselves with high performers; B-players hire C-players because they want to make themselves look good.
-Keep a lower-performing team member and you will very soon have a bunch of mediocre hires, and an insane amount of politics designed to maintain this status quo by making it hard to figure out what's really going on.
+Keep a lower-performing team member whose job includes hiring, and you will very soon have a bunch of mediocre hires, and an insane amount of politics designed to maintain this status quo by making it hard to figure out what's really going on.

-[^1]: This belief is always wrong, regardless of extenuating circumstances.
+[^1]: In my experience this belief is always wrong, regardless of extenuating circumstances.